pymeshtool

 - mesh

-Get the mesh related to the mapping object.
+Get the mesh object the mapping object was created with.

 - Returns: